- 2 Minutes to read

 Reset network settings

 We also suggest resetting your device's network settings.
+This clears cached routing, cached DNS records, saved WiFi connections and settings made by networking programs like web browsers, email clients, and VPNs.
 In order to do that on an a macOS device, you can follow our separate guide.

 Try the manual VPN connection